 - 7.1.
-In addition to the above, each organizing committee hosting judo competitions for Veteran athletes, and/or Kata competitions must offer access to an AED (automatic external defibrillator).
+In addition to the above, each organizing committee hosting judo competitions must offer access to an AED on site (automatic external defibrillator).
 We recommend that the AED be located directly in the medical area. - 7.2.
 In addition, Judo Canada strongly recommends to each organizing committee, hosting judo competitions for Veteran Athletes to offer access to oxygen tank and non-re-breather oxygen masks.